avo-hq/docs.avohq.io/docs/2.0/fields/text.md

 :::option `protocol`
-Render the value with a protocol prefix on `Index` and `Show` views.
-For example you can make a text field a `mailto` link very quickly.
+Render the value with a protocol prefix on the `Index` and `Show` views.
+So, for example, you can make a text field a `mailto` link very quickly.

 ```ruby{3}
 field :email,